ellenspertus/roman-numerals/README.md

 git add -A         # Stage all added, changed, or modified files in the repo.
 ```

-If you wanted to stage only the files in the `doc` directory, you could do:
+If you wanted to stage only the files in the `src` directory, you could do:
 ```
-cd doc             # Change the current directory to the doc subdirectory. git add .          # Add all files in this directory or its subdirectories. cd ..              # Change the current directory back to the parent directory.
+cd src             # Change the current directory to the src subdirectory. git add .          # Add all files in this directory or its subdirectories. cd ..              # Change the current directory back to the parent directory.
 ```
 or:
 ```
-git add doc        # Add all files in the doc directory or its subdirectories.
+git add src        # Add all files in the src directory or its subdirectories.
 ```
 I prefer the latter because (1) I'm lazy and (2) I don't forget to `cd` back to the root directory.